 - The main entrances to Sequoia National Park are open year round, but the road to lower Kings Canyon stays closed until early summer.

 - California Highway One is especially susceptible to mudslides and closures during rainy winters.
-Before you start a drive on it, enter "1" after clicking on this link to check its status.
 A big slide can keep the highway closed for months.
-If it's closed, use this guide to find out what you can do about it.